AwolDes/AwolDes.github.io/README.md

-# get-paid
+# randomcook
-An Incremental game in AngularJS
+An app that gives random recipes